Installation 01: Legality

 Soon Studios approached Microsoft around August 2016 regarding Microsoft's intellectual property, but did not receive a reply at the time.
 GameSpot also inquired, without receiving a response.
 In June 2017, Soon Studios announced their ongoing communication with 343 Industries and Microsoft.
 The studio has been transparent with 343 Industries regarding plans for the game.
 343 Industries confirmed that the developers are "not under imminent legal threat".
 Installation 01's development is covered under Microsoft's Game Content Usage Rules, as long as the game remains non-commercial.
 He elaborates that they will never accept donations, or sell Installation 01 or Halo related merchandise as to keep a respectful distance between the studio and Microsoft's intellectual property.
 He also notes that these rules and assurances from Microsoft are specific to Installation 01 as a project, and do not apply elsewhere.
-The studio hopes that the project can continue to be a positive driving force within the Halo community.